Exploration of the Moon: Pre-telescopic

-It is believed by some that the oldest cave paintings from up to 40,000 BP of bulls and geometric shapes, or 20–30,000 year old tally sticks were used to observe the phases of the Moon, keeping time using the waxing and waning of the Moon's phases.
+It is believed by some that the oldest cave paintings from up to 40,000 BP of bulls and geometric shapes, or 20–30,000-year-old tally sticks were used to observe the phases of the Moon, keeping time using the waxing and waning of the Moon's phases.
 Aspects of the Moon were identified and aggregated in lunar deities from prehistoric times and were eventually documented and put into symbols from the very first instances of writing in the 4th millennium BC.

 One of the earliest known possible depictions of the Moon is a 3,000 BCE rock carving Orthostat 47 at Knowth, Ireland.
-The crescent depicting the Moon as with the lunar deity Nanna/Sin have been found from the 3rd millennium BCE.
+The crescent depicting the Moon, as with the lunar deity Nanna/Sin, has been found from the 3rd millennium BCE.

-The oldest named astronomer and poet Enheduanna, Akkadian high priestess to the lunar deity Nanna/Sin and pricess, daughter of Sargon the Great (c.
+The oldest named astronomer and poet, Enheduanna, Akkadian high priestess to the lunar deity Nanna/Sin and princess, daughter of Sargon the Great (c.
 2334 - c.
 2279 BCE), had the Moon tracked in her chambers.
 The oldest found and identified depiction of the Moon in an astronomical relation to other astronomical features is the Nebra sky disc from c.
 1800–1600 BCE, depicting features like the Pleiades next to the Moon.